CyclotronResearchCentre/bidsme/joss_paper/bidsme.md

 The Brain Image Dataset Structure (BIDS) [@Gorgolewski2016] was introduced to change this situation; it imposes a standard data structure and defines the required associated metadata.
 Once a dataset follows the imposed structure, any analysis tool, supporting the BIDS, should be able to automatically find the needed data to process it.

 Prior to the introduction of the BIDS, the main challenge was to adapt the processing scripts to the different (typically inconsistent) dataset structures.
-With the advent of the BIDS, the main challenge is now to **"bidsify" a given dataset**, i.e. adapt a dataset to the BIDS.
+With the advent of the BIDS, the main challenge is now to "bidsify" a given dataset, i.e. adapt a dataset to the BIDS.
 Not only the image files must be renamed according to the standard, but also the associated metadata must contain all expected values, using expected conventions and measurement units.

 The challenge increases for datasets acquired prior to the introduction of BIDS, where often mandatory information may not even be present in the original data, or be encoded in a non-common way.
 This makes it difficult to use generalized tools like, e.g. [dcm2niix](https://github.com/rordenlab/dcm2niix) [@Li2016].
 Any new experimental acquisition protocol may introduce new important metadata, which risks to be ignored by generalized tools.
 Developers will do their best to incorporate the most popular protocols, but the most exotic ones will be probably overlooked.
 Other tools, like, e.g. [Bidscoin](https://github.com/Donders-Institute/bidscoin) [@Zwiers2022] may rely on conventions used in the laboratory of the developers, and may be difficult to use in laboratories following different conventions.